Past Regional Work

 Nicola Water Use Management Tool

 You can access the Nicola Water Use Management Tool online.
-The tool is managed by the Scw'exmx Tribal Council (Nicola Tribal Council).
+The tool is managed by the Scw’exmx (Nicola) Tribal Council.
 If you don’t have an account, click “request account” in the bottom right of the page.

 Province of BC Ecological Catalogue Database (EcoCat)

-The Thompson Steelhead Working Group was a multi-governmental collaborative initiative formed in 2014 to bring together representatives of the Nlaka’pamux and Secwepemc First Nations, the Province of BC and the Government of Canada (Fisheries and Oceans Canada) to develop a recovery and management plan for Thompson Steelhead.
-The Thompson Steelhead Working Group focused on developing a planning framework to address recovery.
+The Thompson Steelhead Working Group was a multi-governmental collaborative initiative formed in 2014 to to develop a recovery and management plan for Thompson Steelhead.
+The Working Group brought together representatives of the Nlaka’pamux and Secwepemc First Nations, the Province of BC and the Government of Canada (Fisheries and Oceans Canada).

-The Fraser Basin Council served as secretariat for the group for several years.
+The Fraser Basin Council served as secretariat for several years.

 The Working group hosted a Steelhead Assembly in 2016 (see Thompson Steelhead Assembly and developed a draft Thompson Steelhead Recovery and Management Plan for comment and discussion.

-By February 2018 the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) concluded that two populations of sea‐going Steelhead Trout breeding in BC's Thompson and Chilcotin river systems (Oncorhynchus mykiss, TRS and CRS respectively) were at imminent risk of extinction.
-Both populations were assessed as Endangered, and COSEWIC recommended an emergency listing order to protect the species under the federal Species at Risk Act.
+By February 2018 the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) concluded that two populations of sea‐going steelhead trout breeding in BC’s Thompson and Chilcotin river systems (Oncorhynchus mykiss, TRS and CRS respectively) were at imminent risk of extinction.
+Both populations were assessed as Endangered, and COSEWIC recommended an emergency listing under the federal Species at Risk Act.
 Only 177 fish returned from the sea to the Thompson River in late fall 2017 and 58 returned to the Chilcotin River.
 COSEWIC confirmed its assessment in 2020.

 The main threats included declining habitat quality and ocean survival from such factors as interception by fisheries.
 The returning numbers of spawners were then very low and future population declines were expected.
 The species, however, was not listed under the federal Species at Risk Act.